 “LOVE demonstrates a conflict between a man and a woman as well as the outer and inner expression of human nature.
 The figures of the protagonists are made in the form of big metal cages, where their inner selves are captivated.
 Their inner selves are executed in the form of transparent children, who are holding out their hands through the grating.
 As it’s getting dark (night falls) the children chart (sic) to shine.
 This shining is a symbol of purity and sincerity that brings people together and gives a chance of making up when the dark time arrives.”

 The stubbornness of adults on the outside while the inner child longs to connect with the other resonated with me in a deep way.
 Watch children disagree.
 They may be angry and hurt, but ultimately, they seek resolution, finding a way to trust the other, to connect.
-Children may be mad for awhile, but find me a child who holds a grudge.
+Children may be mad for a while, but find me a child who holds a grudge.
 I’m not suggesting it doesn’t exist, I’m conjecturing that it’s rare.
 Eventually, children drop the anger and the hurt.

 Take something a child loves in response to bad behavior.
 Tell them no to something they really want.
 Put them in their room when they throw a fit (this one I had lots of practice with).
 From my experience – and I only nannied for one family, so take it with a grain of salt – usually the child calms down when removed from the situation, and when they come back downstairs (usually after a much-needed nap), they’re loving and apologetic.
-They want to sit in your lap or play together or spend time.
+They want to sit on your lap or play together or spend time.

 Granted, the dynamics between nanny and child are different than the dynamics among peers.
 But there, I also observed forgiveness and reconciliation.
 Not always immediately, but eventually, the hard feelings were dropped and both parties moved forward.